-- Reduces Fines and Fees.
-Reduces the debt of low-income Californians by eliminating various criminal administrative fees, including civil assessments, subject to legislation later this year.
-The budget package includes \$151 million General Fund in 2021-22, \$151 million in 2022-23, \$130 million in 2023-24, and \$120 million in 2024-25 and ongoing to backfill the revenue associated with the eliminated fees.
-As well, includes \$12.3 million General Fund in 2021-22, \$25.1 million in 2022-23, \$47.0 million in 2023-24, and \$58.4 million annually thereafter for the Judicial Branch to support statewide court operations, including processing ability to pay determinations. - Legal Aid for Homeowners and Renters.
-Delivers \$80 million of federal funds over three years to fund legal aid services for renters and homeowners to avoid eviction and foreclosure. - Support for Court Operations.
-Restores \$200 million ongoing General Fund to the Judicial Branch to re-open temporarily closed courtrooms and process case backlogs which have accumulated during the pandemic.
-Provides an additional \$72 million to ongoing General Fund to support trial court operations and a separate, additional, \$60 million for allocation by the Judicial Council to trial courts to address backlogs and workload delays resulting from the COVID-19 Pandemic. - Pre-Trial Services.
-Provides \$140 million in 2021-22 and \$70 million ongoing from the General Fund to support programs and practices statewide that reduce pre-trial detention. - Investments in Rehabilitation, Re-entry, and Recidivism Reduction.
-Includes a "Rehabilitation, Re-entry and Recidivism Reduction" package of \$200+ million for career development, rehabilitative programming, family connection, local support for individuals to remain out of the criminal justice system, and removal of barriers to successful re-entry. - Violence Reduction, Intervention, and Prevention.
-Provides \$211 million General Fund for violence reduction, intervention, and prevention efforts across the state. - Office of Youth and Community Restoration (OYCR).
-Provides \$27.6 million General Fund in 2021-22 and \$7 million ongoing for the new OYCR under the Health and Human
+- ▶ Reduce debt on low-income Californians.
+Reduces the debt of low-income Californians by eliminating various criminal administrative fees, including the elimination of the civil assessment.
+Includes \$151 million General Fund in 2021-22, \$151 million in 2022-23, \$130 million in 2023-24, and \$120 million in 2024-25 and ongoing to backfill the revenue associated with the eliminated fees. - Access to Justice.
+Expands essential legal service resources through a \$200 million "Access to Justice" package in 2021-22 for legal aid, collaborative courts, county law libraries, dependency counsel, court interpreters, and court reporters.
+Invests \$120 million ARPA funds over three years to fund legal aid services for renters and homeowners to avoid evictions and foreclosures. - ➤ Support for Court Operations Restores \$200 million ongoing General Fund to the Judicial Branch to re-open temporarily closed courtrooms and process case backlogs which have accumulated during the pandemic.
+Provides an addition \$72 million to ongoing General Fund to support trial court operations. - Investments in rehabilitation, re-entry, and recidivism reduction strategies.
+Includes a "Rehabilitation, Re-entry and Recidivism Reduction" package of \$200+ million for career development, rehabilitative programming, family connection, local support for individuals to remain out of the criminal justice system, and removal of barriers to successful re-entry. - ➤ Gun Violence Reduction.
+Provides \$211 million General Fund to reduce gun violence in the state. - ➤ Investments in survivors.
+Includes \$175 million General Fund for various programs to support survivors of domestic violence, sexual violence, human trafficking and forced sterilization.
+Includes \$50 million for homeless youth emergency services and housing programs.